 Folk Medicines and Cosmetics

 Lead has been found in some traditional (folk or home remedies) medicines used by East Indian, Indian, Middle Eastern, West Asian, and Hispanic cultures.
 Lead and other heavy metals are put into certain folk medicines intentionally because these metals are thought to be useful in treating some ailments.
 Sometimes lead accidentally gets into the folk medicine during grinding, coloring, or other methods of preparation.
-Medications such as greta, alarcon, rueda and azarcon, used in the Latino community for stomach ailments (empacho), or “pay-loo-ah,” similarly used by many Southeast Asians, may be as much as 90% lead by weight.
+Medications such as greta, alarcon, rueda and azarcon, used in the Latinx community for stomach ailments (empacho), or “pay-loo-ah,” similarly used by many Southeast Asians, may be as much as 90% lead by weight.
 Cosmetic products are a primary source of lead in Asian and Arab countries.
 Application of kohl or surma results in lead exposure primarily via hand-to-eye-to-mouth movement and subsequent ingestion of particles.

 Tableware